charlietriplett/OpenA11yEngineer/_checklist-web/button.markdown

 order: 1

 keyboard:
   tab: |
     Focus visibly moves to the button.
   spacebar: |
     Activates the button.
   enter: |
     Activates the button.

 name:  |
   Purpose is clear
 role:  |
-    Identifies itself as a radio option
+  Identifies itself as a button
 group: |
   Indicates it has popup for modals, listbox, or menus
 state: |
   Expresses its state (pressed, expanded, disabled)

 mobile:
   swipe: |
     Focus moves to the element, expresses its state
   doubletap: |
-        If the radio button with focus is not checked, changes the state to checked.
-Otherwise, does nothing.
+    Activates the button

 ---